C2SM/git-course/beginner/Exercise_6_merge_conflicts.md

 1. Switch to *main* branch.
 2. Merge the *updated_schedules* branch into the *main* branch.

-If you've done everything "right", something went "wrong" and the output should look like this:
+If you have done everything "right", something went "wrong" and the output should look like this:

 ```
 Auto-merging schedule_day1.txt